shaanverma/Computational-Model-of-Auditory-Entrainment/index.md

+### Welcome to my project!

+This site showcases my implementation and manipulation of the theoretical entrainment model presented in the paper ["A Computational Model of Auditory Entrainment"](https://www2.securecms.com/CCNeuro/docs-0/592888da68ed3f664d8a2567.pdf) by Saleh and Tomasso.
+First the neccessary background information to understand the both the theoretical and Python implementation of the model is presented.
+Followed by the project objectives, methods, code, and results.

 ### Auditory Entrainment
 * **Entrainment**: Synchronization of an oscillatory system(s) to an external rhythm/system
    * More efficient processing of stimuli